skip-mev/connect/pkg/math/oracle/README.md

 ## Overview

-The aggregator defined in this package is used to convert a set of price feeds into a common set of prices.
+The aggregator defined in this package is used to convert a set of price markets into a common set of prices.
 The prices used in aggregation contain

 * the most recent prices fetched by each provider.
 * `index` prices which are the previous aggregated prices.